 Turning Pain Into Action: Ensuring Safe Work for All

 TIME’S UP was born out of a need to turn pain into action.
-In a global moment of reckoning, women in Hollywood joined with people across industries to say “enough is enough” — the clock had run out on the epidemic of sexual harassment and assault in the workplace.
+In a global moment of reckoning, women in Hollywood joined with people across industries to say “enough is enough” — the clock had run out on the epidemic of assault and sexual harassment in the workplace.

 This reckoning was long past due.
-According to the Equal Employment Opportunity Commission (EEOC), up to 85 percent of women in the United States report having experienced sexual harassment at work.
+According to the Equal Employment Opportunity Commission (EEOC), up to 85 percent of women in the United States report having experienced sexual harassment in the workplace.
 The EEOC also estimates that 75 percent of all workplace harassment incidents go unreported.
 And we know that when workers do speak out, they often face some form of retaliation.

 No industry is immune, but some are worse than others.
 And low-wage workers, women of color, and LGBTQ+ workers are particularly impacted, often facing the most discrimination — on top of the harshest working conditions.